 How can I protect my laminate flooring from water damage?

-- Clean spills immediately to prevent penetration.
+- Clean spills immediately.

-- Seal edges with a waterproof sealant, especially in moisture-prone areas.
+- Seal edges with waterproof sealant.

-- Choose a quality moisture-resistant underlayment.
+- Install a moisture-resistant underlayment.

 Is waterproof laminate flooring more expensive?